rynoV/calumsieppert.me-v3/posts/school/french/my_setup.md

 date: "<2019-12-26 Thu>"
 ---

 # French 209

 Throughout French 209 I used OneNote (from the Microsoft Store) for study notes.
 I would create a page for each class and for each new vocabulary item I would write the English version then the French version indented beneath.
 This way I could use OneNote's folding feature while I studied as a kind of flashcard system.

 ## Positives

 This system worked quite well.
 It's main advantages were:

 -   Easy organization and searching of notes with OneNote's sections and pages and configurable search.
 -   Quick and accessible translation with OneNote's built-in translator.
 -   Built-in spell-checking of multiple languages.
 -   Folding of indented regions providing flashcard-like studying.
 -   The ability to hand-write

 ## Negatives

 The lack of any built-in Vim emulation in OneNote is a big negative for me.
 I have become accustomed to the navigation, editing, and tools provided by Vim, and moving from coding in Vim to writing anything longer than a few sentences is always painful.
 I tried to use external Vim emulation through an Auto Hot Key script, but I think that was probably doomed from the start as it created many conflicting keys, lacked many features, and was buggy in the features it did have.

 # French 213

 ## Emacs with Spacemacs and Org-Mode

 ### Setting up

 I am starting French 213 in the winter term and I aim to improve on my setup by using Emacs instead of OneNote.
 Near the end of last term I switched over to Emacs (and more specifically Spacemacs) from Vim.
 Spacemacs provides excellent Vim emulation in Emacs (primarily through evil-mode), so that solves the main negative I had with OneNote.
 The difficult part would be keeping the positives.

 Right off the bat a few of the positives are provided for me:

 -   Organization would be provided by the file system as I'm creating files directly.
 -   There are more options for searching in Emacs than I could ever need so that won't be an issue.
 -   Text folding in Org-Mode is built-in and excellent.

 So my main concerns will be translation and spell-checking of multiple languages.

 1. Translation

     OneNote's built-in translation was extremely useful as I could select some text, translate it, then insert the translated text directly into my notes from one application.
 OneNote's options for automation and keyboard shortcuts are lacking though so I did have to use the mouse quite a bit in this process.

     <span class="underline">Update <span class="timestamp-wrapper"><span class="timestamp">&lt;2020-01-04 Sat&gt;</span></span></span>

     Thankfully, Spacemacs (at least on the develop branch) has Google translation built-in, so I am able to do what I did in OneNote as well as automate any repetitive translation tasks I might have through Elisp and macros.

     Spacemacs uses the [google-translate](https://github.com/atykhonov/google-translate/) plugin to do translation.
 In order to get that work, I had to change the `google-translate-json-suggestion` function to

+    ```emacs-lisp
     (defun google-translate-json-suggestion (json)
-          "Retrieve from JSON (which returns by the `google-translate-request' function) suggestion.
+      "Retrieve from JSON (which returns by the
+    `google-translate-request' function) suggestion.
 This function
     does matter when translating misspelled word.
-So instead of translation it is possible to get suggestion."
+So instead of
+    translation it is possible to get suggestion."
       (let ((info (aref json 7)))
         (if (and info (> (length info) 0))
             (aref info 1)
           nil)))
+    ```

     so that I could avoid an `args out of range` error.

     A frequent task I perform for French is to create flashcards based on slides used during lectures.
 Using google translate I created these functions:

+    ```emacs-lisp
     (defun my-insert-flashcards (subheading-p source-lang target-lang)
       "Insert flashcard structure of text in kill-ring."
       (interactive)
       (let* ((source-text (current-kill 0))
               (translated-text (google-translate-translate source-lang target-lang source-text "return"))
               (source-lines (split-string source-text "\n"))
               (translated-lines (split-string translated-text "\n")))
         (if (= subheading-p 4)
             (org-insert-heading 1)
           (org-insert-subheading 1))
         (insert (nth 0 translated-lines))
         (evil-org-open-below 1)
         (insert (nth 0 source-lines))
-            ;; Iterate through the indices of the lines (loop for i from 1
+        ;; Iterate through the indices of the lines
+        (loop for i from 1
               while (< i (length source-lines))
               do
-                  ;; Insert translated text followed by original (org-insert-heading 1)
+              ;; Insert translated text followed by original
+              (org-insert-heading 1)
               (insert (nth i translated-lines))
               (evil-org-open-below 1)
               (insert (nth i source-lines)))))

     (defun my-insert-english-flashcards (arg)
       "Insert flashcard structure of text in the kill-ring.
     One prefix arg inserts as same level headings, none inserts as subheadings."
       (interactive "p")
       (my-insert-flashcards arg "fr" "en"))
+    ```

     These allow me to copy some French text (right in Emacs using Spacemacs' PDF layer) then automatically create flashcards in my notes files by translating each line of the copied text into English, creating an Org header with the English text, then placing the corresponding French text beneath it.
 Additionally, prefix arguments are used to easily create headings or subheadings.

     I had to add the following code snippet to make the `google-translate-translate` function return the translated string:

+    ```emacs-lisp
     ((equal output-destination "return")
      (gtos-translation gtos))
+    ```

     I added this to the `cond` list in `google-translate-translate`.